adamvosburgh/kallax-configurator/README.md

 - **No structural analysis** - relies on user judgment for large spans
 - **Simplified 3D positioning** - parts shown relative to overall dimensions
 - **PDF diagrams are basic** - more detailed exploded views planned for v2
+- **3D merge functionality is experimental** - disabled by default due to performance considerations

 ## Future Enhancements